megmcca/lammps/doc/src/fix_npt_sphere.rst

 """""""""""

-Perform constant NPT integration to update position, velocity, and angular velocity each timestep for finite-sizex spherical particles in the group using a Nose/Hoover temperature thermostat and Nose/Hoover pressure barostat.
+Perform constant NPT integration to update position, velocity, and angular velocity each timestep for finite-size spherical particles in the group using a Nose/Hoover temperature thermostat and Nose/Hoover pressure barostat.
 P is pressure; T is temperature.
 This creates a system trajectory consistent with the isothermal-isobaric ensemble.